tr1xem/flameshot/README.md

 # INTRO
-A flameshot script for hyprland with auto upload  to host feature and misc
+Scripts for hyprland with auto upload  to host feature and misc

 ## Dependencies